ARCHER2-HPC/archer2-docs/docs/user-guide/profile.md

     |==================================================

 This report will generate more files with the extension `.ap2` in the experiment directory.
-These hold the same data as the `.xf` file but in the post-processed form.
+These hold the same data as the `.xf` files but in the post-processed form.
 Another file produced has an `.apa` extension and is a text file with a suggested configuration for generating a traced experiment.

-The `.ap2` files generated are used to view performance data graphically with the Cray Apprentice2 tool (for information on using this, please take a look at [Cray Apprentice2](#cray-apprentice2)), and the latter is used for more detailed tracing experiments.
+The `.ap2` files generated are used to view performance data graphically with the [Cray Apprentice2 tool](#cray-apprentice2).

 The `pat_report` command is able to produce many different profile reports from the profiling data.
 You can select a predefined report with the `-O` flag to `pat_report`.
-A selection of the most generally useful predefined report types are:
+A selection of the most generally useful predefined report types are:= listed below.

   - **ca+src** - Show the callers (bottom-up view) leading to the routines that have a high use in the report and include source code